 3. Flipping cars

-If your hobby involves working on cars at all, you can make a decent amount of cash flipping cars.
+If you enjoy and know a lot about working on cars, flipping cars can become one of the best money making hobbies from home.
 The idea is to buy in-demand used vehicles, fix anything that needs to be fixed, and then sell the car for a profit.

-The best flippers will be able to do most of the work to the car on their own – it saves money on the mechanic’s bill.
+The most successful flippers will be able to do most of the work to the car on their own – it saves money on the mechanic’s bill.
 You’ll also have to learn what kind of paperwork is involved and how to find cars that sell.

 One of his most recent flips was finding two mopeds in the trash (he checked to make sure they weren’t stolen), which he flipped for $800 profit in less than a week.